How ConsumerAffairs uses cookies

 Online and phone

-Many highlight the crews’ professionalism, efficiency and care when handling their belongings.
-While some report issues with communication, pricing or delays, overall feedback is positive.
+Many customers have highlighted the crews’ professionalism, efficiency and care when handling their belongings.
+However, some customers have reported issues with communication, pricing or delays.

 Pros